Spartan0365/Networking/README.md

   'ip[6] & 0xE0 = 0x40'
   'ip[6] & 224 = 64'

-Search for DF bit set.
+Search for #TCP DF (Don't Fragment) bit# set.
 The other 2 flags are ignored so they can be on or off.
   'ip[6] & 0x40 = 0x40'
   'ip[6] & 64 = 64'
+  example:
+    'ip[6] & 64 != 0' (this will filter for all IPv4 packets with at least the Dont Fragment bit set) sudo tcpdump -n "ip[6] & 64 != 0" -r /home/activity_resources/pcaps/BPFCheck.pcap | wc -l

 Search for ONLY the MF flag set.
 RES and DF must be off.
   'ip[6] & 0xe0 = 0x20'
   'ip[6] & 224 = 32'